rng-guy/NFSMWBartender/README.txt

  • All helicopter vehicles you specify ("BartenderSettings\Advanced\Helicopter.ini") must each have the "CHOPPER" class assigned to them in their "pvehicle" VltEd entries.

- • Rarely, cops might spawn in roadblocks that are not in the current "Roadblock" spawn table ("BartenderSettings\Advanced\Cars.ini").
-This is a vanilla bug; it usually happens when the game attempts to spawn a "Chaser" while it is processing a roadblock request.
-This can then cause it to place the wrong car in the requested roadblock.
-This bug isn't restricted to cop
-   spawns: it can happen with traffic cars, and even the helicopter if the stars align.
+ • Rarely, cops that are not in "Roadblock" spawn tables ("BartenderSettings\Advanced\Cars.ini") might still show up in roadblocks.
+This is a vanilla bug; it usually happens when the game attempts to spawn a "Chaser" while it is processing a roadblock request, causing it to place the wrong car in the requested roadblock.
+This bug isn't restricted to cop spawns: if the stars align, it can also happen with traffic cars or even the helicopter.

- • The first scripted cop to spawn in a given event is always of the type specified in the event's VltEd entry instead of the current "Event" spawn table ("BartenderSettings\Advanced\Cars.ini").
-   This is because the game actually requests the first cop before it loads any pursuit or Heat level information, which makes it impossible for the mod to know which spawn table to use.
+ • The first scripted cop to spawn in a given event is always of the type specified in the event's VltEd entry instead of the "Event" spawn tables ("BartenderSettings\Advanced\Cars.ini").
+This is because the game actually requests the first cop before it loads any pursuit or Heat level information, which makes it impossible for the mod to know which spawn to use for this one car.

  • Setting a global cop spawn limit ("BartenderSettings\Advanced\General.ini") above 8 requires the "NFSMW LimitAdjuster" (LA) mod by Zolika1351 to work properly.
 Without it, the game will